 I love old pubs with a rich seafaring past, and The Jolly Sailor in West Looe, built in 1516, fits the bill perfectly.
 The pub claims to be one of the oldest in Britain and is a Grade II listed building.
 There is a beam in the pub which allegedly dates from the Battle of Trafalgar.
 There are many stories associated with this pub, but one of my favourites concerns the landlady who hid an illicit haul by covering it with her petticoats.
-Those who are interested in smuggling should visit Looe Museum, which has displays on this as well as fishing and boat building.
+Those who are interested in smuggling should visit the Old Guildhall Museum and Gaol, which has displays on this as well as fishing and boat building.

 For events in Looe and the surrounding area see here.